 A prospective mediator should be asked about their affiliation with the appropriate associations and societies.

 A mediator should clearly explain the mediation process, as well as the role of the mediator and the roles of the participants so they can properly prepare themselves for the mediation.

-A mediator will draw up a Memorandum of Understanding when an agreement is reached in mediation.
+A mediator will draw up a Mediated Agreement when an agreement is reached in mediation.
 The individuals involved in the mediation will be provided with a copy of this agreement (see glossary).